HANDEL Admeto at the Göttingen Handel Festival

 Following two years as a member of the Young Singers Programme at English National Opera, William made his debuts at Liceu Barcelona, Vlaamse Opera, Opera Lucerne, Opéra de Toulon and the Aix-en-Provence, Gottingen and Edinburgh International Festivals.
 Opera engagements have included the title role of Monteverdi’s L’Orfeo, “Escamillo” in Bizet’s Carmen, all of Mozart’s leading baritone roles, including Count Almaviva, Don Giovanni, Guglielmo, Papageno (Magic Flute for Opéra de Toulon), as well as roles in operas by Handel, Haydn, Puccini, Janáček and Weill.

 In concert, William has performed at leading venues including the Royal Albert Hall, Royal Festival Hall, Wigmore Hall, Birmingham Symphony Hall, Zellerbach Hall and Los Angeles’ Disney Concert Hall, with orchestras and ensembles including the London Philharmonic Orchestra, City of Birmingham Symphony Orchestra, English Consort, La Nuova Musica, Cape Town Philharmonic, Handel & Haydn Society, and Philharmonia Baroque Orchestra.
-Recent and upcoming concert highlights include Durufle’s Requiem with Pacific Symphony, Handel’s Joshua with Philharmonia Baroque Orchestra, Messiah with Phoenix Symphony and St. Paul Chamber Orchestra, Bach’s Mass in B Minor with Ludus Baroque, Mozart’s Requiem with Philharmonie Zuidnederland, Brahms’ German Requiem with Flanders Opera Symphony Orchestra, Handel’s Dettingen Te Deum with Haddo Arts Festival and City of London Choir, a tour as soloist with the Scottish Chamber Orchestra, St. Matthew Passion with the Brabants Orkest in the Netherlands, Haydn’s Creation with the Orquesta Sinfonica del Principado de Asturias in Spain, concerts in Edinburgh with Ludus Baroque including Bach’s Christmas Oratorio and Handel’s Triumph of Time and Truth, and a performance of Baroque chamber music at Paxton Festival.
+Recent and upcoming concert highlights include Durufle’s Requiem with Pacific Symphony; Handel’s Joshua with Philharmonia Baroque Orchestra; Messiah with St. Louis, National, and Phoenix Symphonies; Messiah and Bach’s St. John Passion with St. Paul Chamber Orchestra; Bach’s Mass in B Minor with Ludus Baroque; Mozart’s Requiem with Philharmonie Zuidnederland; Brahms’ German Requiem with Flanders Opera Symphony Orchestra; Handel’s Dettingen Te Deum with Haddo Arts Festival and City of London Choir; a tour as soloist with the Scottish Chamber Orchestra; St. Matthew Passion with the Brabants Orkest in the Netherlands; Haydn’s Creation with the Orquesta Sinfonica del Principado de Asturias in Spain; concerts in Edinburgh with Ludus Baroque including Bach’s Christmas Oratorio and Handel’s Triumph of Time and Truth; and a performance of Baroque chamber music at Paxton Festival.

 Recent opera roles include Apollon in Charpentier’s Orpheus with Christian Curnyn and the Early Opera Company at Wigmore Hall, Marcello in La Boheme with Opera Vlaanderen and Opera de Rouen, Bill in Kurt Weill’s Rise and Fall of the City of Mahogany with Opera Vlaanderen, Escamillo in Carmen with Cape Town Opera, Minskman in Jonathan Dove’s Flight with Opera Omaha, the title role in Handel’s Imeneo at the International Handel Festival Gottingen, Handel’s Athalia with Ludus Baroque, “Simon” in Handel’s Judas Maccabeus with Pacific Symphony, and Monteverdi’s Il Combattimento di Tancredi at the Spitalfields Festival.